Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: IV Selection and Estimation Method

 \subsection{Oracle Selection and Estimation Property}

-In this section, we state the theoretical properties of the IV selection results obtained by Algorithm \ref{algo:ward} and Algorithm \ref{algo:Sargan} and the post-selection estimators.
-See Section \ref{sec:Extensions} for detailed theoretical results developed for the general case $P \geq 1$.
-We establish that our method can achieve oracle properties in the sense that it can select the valid instruments consistently, and that the post-selection IV estimator has the same limiting distribution as if we knew the true set of valid instruments.
+Next, we state the theoretical properties of the selection results obtained by Algorithm \ref{algo:ward} and Algorithm \ref{algo:Sargan} and the post-selection estimators.
+We establish that our method achieves oracle properties in the sense that it selects the valid IVs consistently, and that the post-selection estimator has the same limiting distribution as if we knew the true set of valid IVs.